Summer Starter Program

 Class preparation, test preparation and study skills will be addressed in individual weekly sessions with the coordinator of Academic Support.
 Test results will also be reviewed and analyzed through one-on-one meetings with your faculty members.
 And a heavy emphasis will be placed on providing intensive writing experiences with frequent feedback.

-For more information on the Summer Starter Program, contact Hailey Russell, assistant director of admissions, at firstname.lastname@example.org or 419-772-2213.
+For more information on the Summer Starter Program, contact Hailey Russell, interim director of admissions, at firstname.lastname@example.org or 419-772-2213.